cactus-compute/.github/profile/README.md

 ## See Cactus in Action!

-The apps demonstrate how Cactus lets you:
+The demo apps show how Cactus lets you:
 - Run powerful AI models completely offline
 - Build apps that don't need cloud connections
 - Create seamless AI experiences that work anywhere